PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ---
 layout: post
-title:  "The multistore news in PrestaShop 1.7.8"
+title:  "Multistore feature in PrestaShop 1.7.8: What's new?"
 subtitle: "Introducing the revamp of the multistore”
 date:   2021-06-15 16:00:00
 authors: [MarionFrancois]